Dog insulinoma is a rare disease that causes life-threatening hormonal imbalances.

 A dog’s voluntary nervous system controls everything they are consciously aware of.
 For example, moving their legs.

-The involuntary processes (involuntary nervous system) controls the things a dog doesn’t have to think about in order for it to work.
-This includes things like breathing, heart beat, and metabolism.
+The involuntary processes (involuntary nervous system) control the things a dog doesn’t have to think about in order for it to work.
+This includes things like breathing, heartbeat, and metabolism.

 Like other endocrine carcinomas, insulinomas are cancerous and can easily spread to other parts of your dog’s body.